LIGHT, CBSE CLASS X, PHYSICS NOTES PART I

 3. Polarization of light

-Wave theory of light cannot explain this phenomenon.
+The wave theory of light cannot explain this phenomenon.
 Thus, there is evidence for the wave nature of light as well as for the particle nature of light.

 Comments